paketo-buildpacks/samples/README.md

 ## Adding New Samples
 * Add app to the appropriate language family
-* Add a smoke test in the `tests` directory
+* Add a smoke test in the *_test.go file in a language family subdirectory
   * If the app is a part of an existing language family: add a test context to the existing test file.
-  * If the app is a part of a new language family: add a new test file, and add the suite to `tests/init_test.go`.
-Be mindful of which builders the app is compatible with.
+  * If the app is a part of a new language family: create a new directory, add a new test file, and add a workflow to `.github/workflows/test-pull-request-<name>.yml` to run the tests when files in the directory change.
+  * Be mindful of which builders the app is compatible with and set up test suites accordingly.
 * Update README.md

 ## Samples